andreneves98/SafeWorkout/README.md

 # SafeWorkout
-Mobile application developed in Flutter.
+Mobile application developed in Flutter within the scope of Mobile Computing course.

 ## Application Context:
 With the pandemic we are living in, there are a lot of people that became sedentary or are losing their motivation to work out.
 Gyms are still a place that most are afraid to attend because it is a common place where people tend to gather.
 For that reason, working out at home or outside becomes a reasonable solution and probably healthier.